 - The Iguazu National Park creates a critical natural ecosystem connected to all of Latin America.

 Which side?
 Argentina vs. Brazil

 Both sides are beautiful in their own way.
 Most people would recommend the Argentina side if you need to choose one.
 Around 70% of the waterfalls are on the Argentina side.
 Does it mean it’s better?

-Brazil’s side offers a panoramic and wide-angle view, and visitors see the falls by walking into the halfway of Devil’s throat.
+Brazil’s side offers a panoramic and wide-angle view, and visitors see the falls by walking halfway through Devil’s throat.
 You get to witness the volume of water washing down from the top.

-Both sides offer beautiful trails and famous soaking wet boat.
-Daniel and I took it in Brazil, and it gives you an entirely different perspective on Foz do Iguaçu; For the Brazilian side, it may take around half day to enjoy everything, and as for Argentina’s side, I would recommend a full day.
+Both sides offer beautiful trails and famous soaking wet boats.
+It gives you an entirely different perspective on Foz do Iguaçu; For the Brazilian side, it may take around half day to enjoy everything, and for Argentina’s side, I would recommend a full day.

 Please visit the official website Iguazu Falls for more information.

 The helicopter tour is quite popular as you can get a spectacular aerial view of the Foz do Iguaçu.
 However, we chose the walking trails and the boat tour for one main reason, PRICE!
 The helicopter trip lasts 10-12 minutes on average and costs US$120 per person, which is over our travel budget.

 If you are a big fan of fast boats and waterfalls, a boat tour is perfect for you to experience.
 You will also get great views of many amazing falls in the distance.

 The Iguaçu National Park is beyond imagination.
 Walking usually is the best and cheapest way to explore.